AdamTomaja/assembly-tutorial/README.md

 # assembly-tutorial
-Code written by me for learning purpouses
+Code written by me for learning purpouses.
+All source files are designed to work on Linux OS.

 ## How to compile and run the examples